...

 1. Buying before you sell

-If you want to secure a home before your current one has sold, a bridging loan lets you complete the purchase without waiting for the sale to finish.
+If you are looking to purchase a new home before your current one has been sold, a bridging loan will let you complete the purchase before the sale of your current one has finshed.

 2. Auction property finance